-With this lens on an X-Pro2, you can comfortably shoot at 1/30, f/1.4, and 3200 ISO.
+With this lens on an X-Pro 2, you can comfortably shoot at 1/30, f/1.4, and 6400 ISO.
 That's what I would call a low light capable setup.

 Is the Fuji XF 16mm f/1.4 WR Sharp?

 In the below, you'll also notice the maximum amount of chromatic aberration this lens will output.
-Tree branches against a bright sky are the ultimate test of CA on any lens, but the results aren't too bad to my eye.
+Tree branches against a bright sky are the ultimate test of CA on any lens, so consider this a worse case scenario.

 Is the Fuji XF 16mm f/1.4 worth the price?